RobinCPel/serverless-offline/README.md

 #### dockerReadOnly
 For certain programming languages and frameworks, it's desirable to be able to write to the filesystem for things like testing with local SQLite databases, or other testing-only modifications.
 For this, you can set `dockerReadOnly: false`, and this will allow local filesystem modifications.
 This does not strictly mimic AWS Lambda, as Lambda has a Read-Only filesystem, so this should be used as a last resort.

+## Docker (Bridge) Network
+By configuring a network name through the `--dockerNetworkName` option, the docker container will connect to the network with the given name.

+**Prerequisites:**
+* The `--useDocker` option needs to be set to `true`.
+* The supplied network name needs to be a name of a network that *exists*.

+For documentation about Docker networks, refer to [this page](https://docs.docker.com/network/bridge/#manage-a-user-defined-bridge).

 ## Token authorizers